BastianAsmussen/CPL/README.md

 - `:` - Declare a variable with a type. (e.g. `let x: i32 = 5`)
 - `fn` - Declare a function.
 - `if` - Declare an "if" statement.
-- `else if` - Declare an "else if" statement.
+- `elif` - Declare an "else if" statement.
 - `else` - Declare an "else" statement.
 - `switch` - Declare a "switch" statement.
+- `case` - Declare a "case" statement.
+- `default` - Declare a "default" statement.
 - `while` - Declare a "while" loop.
 - `for` - Declare a "for" loop.
 - `break` - Break out of a loop.
 - `continue` - Continue to the next iteration of a loop.
 - `return` - Return a value from a function.
-- `null` - Null value.
+- `none` - Null value.
 - `to` - Used in ranges. (e.g. `0 to 10`)
 - `import` - Import a module.
 (Maybe)
 - `export` - Export a module.
 (Maybe)